Masahiro Tanaka’s stellar start carries the Yankees to a 7-0 win over the Mariners

 After a scoreless second inning, Kikuchi found more trouble in the third.
 And his biggest weakness – the long ball – hurt him again.
 He gave up back-to-back singles to Gleyber Torres and Gary Sanchez to start the inning.
 After a brief mound visit from pitching coach Paul Davis and interpreter Justin Novak, Kikuchi left an elevated 90 mph fastball just low enough for Brett Gardner to muscle barely over the wall in right field for a three-run homer and a 5-0 lead.

+“I was trying to get inside and I made a mistake,” Kikuchi said.

 Kikuchi would pitch just one more inning, allowing two more runners in the fourth and needing an inning-ending double play to avoid allowing another run.
+Admittedly, he tried to pick at the corners out, trying to be careful with the power bats.

+“The first two runs early really hurt and I think I tried to be a little too fine and trying to hit the edges,” Kikuchi said.
+“I got into some bad counts after that.”

 His night was finished after four innings, allowing five runs on eight hits with three walks and just one strikeout to fall to 5-9, while his ERA grew to 5.36.
 Of his 95 pitches thrown, 10 were swinging strikes and 16 were fouled off.
 He was facing a slightly more established level of hitter compared to the Blue Jays.
+He had success against the Yankees in May, pitching 7 2/3 innings, allowing one run on three hits a walk and three strikeouts.
+That lineup didn’t have Judge, Gardner or Sanchez.

+“They are a different Yankees from the last time,” he said.
+“They took advantage of my mistakes.”

+Kikuchi also didn’t use his curveball as much, favoring his changeup, which he felt was working well.

 The Mariners had hoped that skipping his scheduled start last Friday and getting him a few extra days’ rest as part of a throwing program to keep him healthy and help him adapt might lead to success against the Yankees.
 But instead it led to more runs off homers.
 Kikuchi has allowed 33 homers, which is near the top of MLB.
 Former Mariner Mike Leake came into Tuesday leading all of baseball with 34 homers allowed.